 Knowing precisely what a director does in every stage of a production’s life cycle is vital to your success in the industry.
 A director’s job description involves participation in nearly every phase of a project.
-Because the director’s vision largely impacts the final product, directors work closely with department heads and technicians to bring it to fruition.
+Because their vision largely impacts the final product, directors work closely with department heads and technicians to bring it to fruition.
 The duties of a film director are many, but don’t worry: We’ll lay it all out here.
 So, what does a director do?
 Let’s break it down.

 Film director definition